King’s Data School, frequently asked questions

 What is data journalism?

 Data journalism encompasses a lot of things these days, from the data analysis skills that have traditionally been known as computer-assisted reporting, or CAR, to computer programming to developing news applications.
-At the basic data school we cover the CAR skills (including mapping skills).
-CAR skills can range from using a spreadsheet to re-order and make sense of a list of large salaries, to using a database program to crunch through a large inspection database to designing maps that compare poverty and crime in your community.
+At the basic data school we cover the CAR skills.
+CAR skills can range from using a spreadsheet to re-order and make sense of a list of large salaries, to using a database program to crunch through a large inspection database.
 Beyond traditional CAR, journalists now also use computer programming to both collect and present data.
-We teach skills in all these areas.
+At the advanced school we cover mapping and GIS, how to analyze data based on spatial location, and find stories that would otherwise be hidden, and how to build spectacular online maps.

 How would I use data journalism in my work?